-your opinion on younger men/older women.
+Okay, Evan, I agree mostly with your opinion on younger men/older women.
 What do you say about the reverse?
-I mean, I can see why an older man would want to date a younger woman – physically that is, but why would a 28-year-old woman want to date a man 45 or more?
+I mean, I can see why an older man would want to date a younger woman – physically, that is, but why would a 28-year-old woman be attracted to older men and want to date a man 45 or more?

 Beats the shit out of me.

 Still, most of them fail miserably, for the exact same reasons that I think Penelope is suggesting.
-Men want much younger women, but rarely do much younger women want older men.
-Put another way, if a woman has an array of other quality options closer to her age range, what incentives would she have to date a man who is SEVENTEEN YEARS OLDER?
+Older men want much younger women, but rarely do much younger women want older men.
+Put another way, if a woman has an array of other quality options closer to her age range, what incentives would she have to date an older man who is SEVENTEEN YEARS OLDER?

 Not many, I’m thinking.

-Because it’s competitive out there for all of us.
-People have choices.
+Because it’s competitive out there for all of us, people have choices.
 And nobody has more choices than a 28-year-old woman.
-If she wants to date a guy who is 6’2”, makes $400,000+, likes skiing, is within ten miles of her house and five years of her age, you know what?
+If women prefer to date a guy who is 6’2”, makes $400,000+, likes skiing, is within ten miles of her house, and five years of her age, you know what?
 She could probably find him.
 All she has to do is go on Match.com, and wade through a few thousand applicants.
-The point is, she doesn’t NEED a guy who’s 45.
-She can find that same amazing guy at age 30.
-Or 35.
-Or 40.
-She doesn’t need a guy who will be taking Viagra when she’s sexually peaking at 43.
+The point is, she doesn’t NEED an older man who’s 45.
+She can find that same amazing guy at age 30, 35, 40, or younger.
+She doesn’t need an older man who will be taking Viagra when she’s sexually peaking at 43.

-Don’t get me wrong, there are advantages in a 45-year-old guy.
+Don’t get me wrong.
+There are advantages in a 45-year-old guy.
 I’ve been there.
 He’s a man.
 He’s got the job and the home and the car and been divorced with a kid already.
-So if a woman finds it more appealing to just step into that world — to jump from the prolonged adolescence of the late 20’s into full-fledged settled-down womanhood — that could make sense.
+So if a woman finds it more appealing to just step into that world of huge age gap — to jump from the prolonged adolescence of the late 20’s into full-fledged settled-down womanhood — that could make sense.

 Most of them are completely creeped out at the prospect of dating a guy who was alive when JFK was alive.

 There are many other things that are attractive about older men.
-They embody wisdom and stability.
-They can afford nicer restaurants and vacations and have cultivated greater tastes in the arts.
-They’re more experienced, more chivalrous, and more likely to want to settle down than a twentysomething party boy.
+Older men embody wisdom and stability.
+Older men can afford nicer restaurants and vacations and have cultivated greater tastes in the arts.
+Older men are more experienced, more chivalrous, and more likely to want to settle down than twentysomething younger guys or party boys.

 And yet, they probably resemble Penelope’s dad more than they resemble her brother…

-This is the most compelling reason why younger women might go for older men: they’re daddy substitutes.
-An older man’s going to be the strong, nurturing guy who takes care of her, teaches her, and treats her like a princess — the kind of relationship that she probably lacked growing up.
+This is the most compelling reason why younger women might be attracted to older men: they’re daddy substitutes.
+An older man is going to be the strong, nurturing guy who takes care of her, teaches her, and treats her like a princess — the kind of relationship that she probably lacked growing up.